Metal worker

 Local Colleges and Universities:

-Southeast Arkansas College (SEARK) - Southeast Arkansas College a two-year community college located in the city of Pine Bluff, enrolls about 1,200 students a year in 28 technical programs, nursing and allied health programs, and general studies.
+Southeast Arkansas College (SEARK) - Southeast Arkansas College is a two-year community college located in the city of Pine Bluff, enrolls about 1,000 students a year in 28 technical programs, health professions programs, and general education/transfer programs.

 The Associate to Bachelor's Program (A2B) is a collaborative degree program between the University of Arkansas at Pine Bluff (UAPB) and Southeast Arkansas College (SEARK).
 The program allows students to simultaneously earn an associate degree at SEARK and a bachelor's degree at UAPB.
 Students may receive an associate degree upon completing 60 hours — 48 hours at SEARK and 12 at UAPB — with a cumulative GPA of 2.0 or higher.
 The concurrent enrollment empowers students to transfer between SEARK and UAPB seamlessly.